 Educational bodies need to consider the skills preferred by employers but, conversely, employers need to recognise that they have failed to value some skills.

-A universal client based databank could lessen the overlap of resources to each client requiring multiple services.
+A universal client based databank for the region could lessen the overlap of resources to each client requiring multiple services.
 This would fast track each application and ensures non duplication of services.

 Domestic workers also require ongoing training in safe handling of chemicals and food handling, as well as personal hygiene as it relates to the elderly.